 His Greatness was Examined by the God

-He was the great saint of his time and preferred to live the life of a common man whereas he was followed by the many rich kings and queens of that time including other rich people but he never accepted any wealthy offers.
-One day, Guru Ravidas Ji was examined by the God for the common man greediness within him.
-A philosopher came to the Guru Ravidas Ji and told him about the surprising aspects of a stone which was able to convert iron into gold.
-Guru Ravidas Ji was forced by that philosopher to take that stone and construct big buildings instead of simple hut but Guru Ravidas Ji denied.
+He was the great saint of his time and preferred to live the life of a common man whereas he was followed by many rich kings and queens of that time including other rich people but he never accepted any wealth offered.
+One day, Guru Ravidas Ji was examined by God for the common man’s greediness within him.
+A philosopher came to the Guru Ravidas Ji and told him about the surprising aspects of a stone that was able to convert iron into gold.
+Guru Ravidas Ji was forced by that philosopher to take that stone and construct big buildings instead of a simple hut but Guru Ravidas Ji denied it.

-Philosopher again forced him and said that keep it, I would collect it back when I would be returned.
-Guru Ji accepted his request and told that keep this stone at any particular place in the hut.
-Philosopher returned back after many years and saw that the stone was there as usual.
+Philosopher again forced him and said to keep it; I would collect it back when I would be returned.
+Guru Ji accepted his request and told him to keep this stone at any particular place in the hut.
+Philosopher returned after many years and saw that the stone was there as usual.
 Philosopher became very happy by the persistence of Guru Ravidas Ji and his distraction towards inwardly wealth.
-He took his precious stone, went away and disappeared.
-Guru Ravidas Ji always taught his disciples that never be greedy about wealth, it is not stable, instead work hard for earning livelihood.
+He took his precious stone, went away, and disappeared.
+Guru Ravidas Ji always taught his disciples no to be greedy for wealth, it is not stable, instead work hard for earning a livelihood.

-Once, Guru Ravidas Ji was called to the court by the Kashi Naresh upon complaint of other Brahman people against the act of worship of God by the Guru Ji and other untouchables.
+Once, Guru Ravidas Ji was called to the court by the Kashi Naresh upon complaint of other Brahman people against the act of worship of God by Guru Ji and other untouchables.
 He was the person who made the process of worship easy by discarding all the unnecessary rituals.
-He presented to the court in front of king where both of them (Guru Ji and other Pandit priests) were requested to bring their own Thakur statue on the Rajghat bank of river Ganga on the decided day.
+He represented himself in front of the king where both of them (Guru Ji and other Pandit priests) were requested to bring their own Thakur statue on the Rajghat bank of river Ganga on the decided day.

-King had announced that if the statue of one would float he would be true worshipper otherwise false.
-Both of them arrived to the Ganga River and started doing their act of challenge as announced by the king.
-Brahman brought small statue of Thakur Ji wrapped in cotton clothe whereas Guru Ji brought statue of 40 kg made up of heavy weight square stone.
+King had announced that if the statue of one would float he would be a true worshipper otherwise false.
+Both of them arrived at the Ganga River and started doing their act of challenge as announced by the king.
+Brahman brought a small statue of Thakur Ji wrapped in cotton clothe whereas Guru Ji brought a statue of 40 kg made up of heavy-weight square stone.
 There was a huge crowd of people at Rajghat bank of river Ganga to see the event in the presence of King.

-First turn was given to the Brahman priests to release their Thakur statue in the river, they did the process with all the ritual and mantras chanting and then statue sank down very deep into the water.
-Second turn was given to the Guru Ravidas Ji, he took the statue on his shoulder and gently placed in to the water which was started floating on the surface of water.
-After the complete process, it was decided that Brahman were false worshippers and Guru Ji was true worshipper.
+The first turn was given to the Brahman priests to release their Thakur statue in the river, they did the process with all the ritual and mantras chanting and then the statue sank down very deep into the water.
+The second turn was given to the Guru Ravidas Ji, he took the statue on his shoulder and gently placed it in the water which was started floating on the surface of the water.
+After the complete process, it was decided that Brahman were false worshippers and Guru Ji was a true worshipper.

 People started touching his feet for availing untouchables the right to worship God.
-From then, Kashi Naresh and others (who were against Guru Ji) started following and honoring the Guru Ji.
-That most happiest and victorious event was recorded in the golden letters in the court for the future record.
+From then, Kashi Naresh and others (who were against Guru Ji) started following and honoring Guru Ji.
+This auspicious and victorious event was recorded in the golden letters in the court for future records.

 He was Blessed with Natural Powers to Treat Leprosy

-After his lots of amazing activities in the society full of super natural powers, people from all the castes and religions were influenced by his truthfulness towards the worship of God and became his strong followers, devotees and disciples.
-A long ago, he was giving sermon to his disciples, and then a wealthy Seth also reached there to hear the religious discourses over the topic of importance of human birth.
+After his lots of amazing activities in a society full of supernatural powers, people from all the castes and religions were influenced by his truthfulness towards the worship of God and became his strong followers, devotees, and disciples.
+A long ago, he was giving sermons to his disciples, and then a wealthy Seth also reached there to hear the religious discourses over the topic of the importance of human birth.

-In the end of religious discourse, Guru Ji gave everybody sacred water from his earthen pot as a Prasad.
-People took that and started drinking however, wealthy Seth considered that as dirty water and threw behind his back which was partially dispersed on his clothes and floor.
+At the end of religious discourse, Guru Ji gave everybody sacred water from his earthen pot as a Prasad.
+People took that and started drinking however, wealthy Seth considered that as dirty water and threw it behind his back which was partially dispersed on his clothes and floor.
 He went his home and gave his clothe to the poor person suffering from leprosy disease.
-As soon as poor man get clothe and wore, he started feeling soothing effect all over his body and skin whereas leprotic wounds started healing up and became healthy very soon.
+As soon as the poor man get clothe and wore, he started feeling soothing effects all over his body and skin whereas leprotic wounds started healing up and became healthy very soon.

 His Positive Attitude

-During his time, Shudras (untouchables) were not allowed to wear common clothes like Brahman such as Janev, tilak on the forehead and other religious practices.
-Guru Ravidas Ji was very great person who opposed all those activities banned to the untouchable community for their equal rights in the society.
+During his time, Shudras (untouchables) were not allowed to wear common clothes like Brahman such as Janev, tilak on forehead, and other religious practices.
+Guru Ravidas Ji was a very great person who opposed all those activities banned for the untouchable community for their equal rights in society.
 He started doing all such activities banned to the lower group people such as wearing Janev, dhoti, putting tilak on forehead and etc.

-Brahman people were against to his activities and tried to check him doing such for untouchables in the society.
-However; Guru Ravidas Ji faced all bad situations very bravely and answered Brahman people with humble actions.
-He was called to the court of king on the complaint of Brahmans for wearing Janev instead of being an untouchable.
-He presented there and said that untouchables too should be given equal rights in the society as they have same blood color and sacred soul and heart like others.
+Brahmans were against his activities and tried to check him doing such for untouchables in the society.
+However; Guru Ravidas Ji faced all bad situations very bravely and answered Brahmans with humble actions.
+He was called to the court of a king on the complaint of Brahmans for wearing Janev instead of being untouchable.
+He presented there and said that untouchables too should be given equal rights in the society as they have the same blood color and sacred soul and heart as others.

-He instantly made a deep cut on his chest and pulled four Janev of gold, silver, copper and cotton for respectively for the four Yuga like Satyuga, Treta, Dwaper and Kalyuga.
-People including king available there were very astonished and honored Guru Ji by touching his feet.
+He instantly made a deep cut on his chest and pulled four Janev of gold, silver, copper, and cotton for respectively for the four Yuga like Satyuga, Treta, Dwaper, and Kalyuga.
+People including the king available there were very astonished and honored Guru Ji by touching his feet.
 King was much shamed and begged for his childish behavior, Guru Ji forgave all and told that wearing Janev does not has any means to attain God.
 He only involved in this activity to show people the reality and truth.
-He took off Janev and gave to king, after that, he never used Janev, Tilak and etc.
+He took off Janev and gave it to the king, after that, he never used Janev, Tilak and etc.

-He fainted on his way and sat down then realized that he forgotten something, he went back to the bank of river and called loudly to Mata, She came and accepted coin by putting her own hand out of water.
-She returned a golden bangle as a return gift for the Guru Ji.
-Pandit Ganga Ram came to home and gave that bangle to his wife instead of Guru ji.
+He fainted on his way and sat down then realized that he forgot something, he went back to the bank of a river and called loudly to Mata, and she came and accepted the coin by putting her own hand out of the water.
+She returned a golden bangle as a return gift for Guru Ji.
+Pandit Ganga Ram came home and gave that bangle to his wife instead of Guruji.

-One day his wife went to sale that bangle in market to get money.
-Jeweler was clever, he decided to show the bangle to king and king to queen.
+One day his wife went to sell that bangle in the market to get money.
+The jeweler was clever, he decided to show the bangle to king and king to queen.
 Queen liked that very much and requested to get another one.
-King announced that the one would not get matching bangle, Pandit was very sad as he was wrong and cheated Guru ji.
+King announced that the one would not get a matching bangle, Pandit was very sad as he was wrong and cheated Guru Ji.
 He met Guru Ravidas Ji and requested for pardon.
-Guru ji said to him that “Mun changa to kathauti mein Ganga” find another set of bangle in this water filled earthen shallow pot as Ganga is flowing here.
+Guruji said to him that “Mun changa to kathauti mein Ganga” find another set of bangle in this water-filled earthen shallow pot as Ganga is flowing here.
 They were shocked by seeing the spiritual power of Guru Ji and later became followers.

 One of the Events during His Father Death

-After death of his father he requested neighbors to support in the last rites at the bank of Gange.
-However, Brahmans were against regarding the rite that they took bath from the Ganga water which flows towards main city from the place of rite and that would be polluted.
-Guru Ji was very sorrow and felt helpless however; he never lost his patience and started praying for the peace of father soul.
-At once, there was heavy thunder in the environment and river water started flowing in the reverse direction and suddenly a deep wave of water came to the dead body, washed away and absorbed all the remains.
-From then, the Gange water is flowing in reverse direction.
+After his father’s death, he requested his neighbors to support him in the last rites at the bank of Gange.
+However, Brahmans were against the rite that they took bath from the Ganga water which flows towards the main city from the place of rite and that would be polluted.
+Guru Ji felt very sad and felt helpless, however; he never lost his patience and started praying for the peace of his father’s soul.
+Suddenly, there was a heavy thunder in the environment and river water started flowing in the reverse direction and suddenly a deep wave of water came to the dead body, washed away and absorbed all the remains.
+From that time it is considered that the holy water of river Gange flows in a reverse direction.